mbourque/creo_nc_tools/README.md

 # Solid Tools

 Solid tools use Creo part geometry.
 These tools support simulation, collision detection, and tool visualization.
 XML files reference the matching .prt tool model when required.

+They are in a seperate folder named Solid Tools

 # Fixtures